-Role: To answer the questions asked of them and to demonstrate that they are the best candidate to fill the vacant senate seat in their state
+Role: To answer the questions asked of them and to demonstrate that they are the best candidate to be the republican nominee.

 Role: To evaluate the success of the candidates during their debate

--The moderator will welcome everyone, introduce the state in which the debate will take place, explain why we have a need for this meeting, introduce the candidates, provide any necessary background information on issues they will discuss, and explain any planned deviations from the assigned format of the meeting.
+-The moderator will welcome everyone, introduce the debate's location and sponsor, explain why we have a need for this meeting, introduce the candidates, provide any necessary background information on issues they will discuss, and explain any planned deviations from the assigned format of the meeting.

 -The moderator will introduce the candidates and their respective parties, then pose his/her first question to one of the candidates.
 The moderator will allow the first candidate to complete her thought, then allow the second candidate to respond.